Market (economics): Mechanisms

 Markets where price negotiations meet equilibrium, but the equilibrium is not efficient are said to experience market failure.
 Market failures are often associated with time-inconsistent preferences, information asymmetries, non-perfectly competitive markets, principal–agent problems, externalities, or public goods.
 Among the major negative externalities which can occur as a side effect of production and market exchange, are air pollution (side-effect of manufacturing and logistics) and environmental degradation (side-effect of farming and urbanization).

+There exists a popular thought, especially among economists, that free markets would have a structure of a perfect competition.
+The logic behind this thought is that market failure is thought to be caused by other exogenic systems, and After eliminating external influences or interventions, often referred to as "exogenic systems," the markets were allowed to operate independently, adhering to the principles of free-market economics.
+This approach assumes that by removing regulatory barriers, subsidies, or other external controls, the market can function more efficiently.
+The underlying belief is that such "freed" markets, driven by the forces of supply and demand, can self-regulate and allocate resources optimally, thus preventing or minimizing occurrences of market failures.
+However, this perspective remains a topic of debate among economists and policymakers, as concepts like the world market return policy, along with issues such as monopolies, externalities, and information asymmetries, highlight the complexities of market dynamics.